AIBotTeachesAI/Fine_Tuning_Ultralytics_YOLO_for_Person_Fall_Pose_Detection_with_help_from_Roboflow/README.md

 [![Watch the video]](fall_detection_output_video.mp4)

-Click the image above to watch the video.
+Click the image above to watch the video or download it.